buddy-compiler/buddy-compiler.github.io/Pages/Documentation/GPUCompilerStack.md

 ### HAL::HALTransformPassPipeline

 The main function is to perform operations such as tiling, vectorization and bufferization, allocate computing load, and finally generate the code for the target device.
-For example, the dispatch source code of cuda target will be descended to NVVM IR (the code is located at: `compiler/src/iree/compiler/Dialect/HAL/Transforms`)
+For example, the dispatch source code of cuda target will be descended to NVVM IR (the code is located at: `compiler/src/iree/compiler/Dialect/HAL/Transforms`).

-This pass is mainly implemented through buildHALTransformPassPipeline.
+This pass is mainly implemented through `buildHALTransformPassPipeline`.

 ```c++
 void buildHALTransformPassPipeline(OpPassManager &passManager,